-PLEASE NOTE: As of September 27, Norwich University reports zero active cases of COVID-19 in a total of 1665 students currently in residence on the Northfield campus.
-The cumulative total of positive cases is five to date.
+PLEASE NOTE: As of October 20, Norwich University reports zero active cases of COVID-19 in a total of 1665 students currently in residence on the Northfield campus.
+The cumulative total of positive cases is six to date.
 As a precautionary measure during the COVID-19 pandemic, the Norwich campus is closed to the public for the foreseeable future to include all buildings, fields and tracks.
 Thank you for your understanding.

 All Norwich University faculty, staff, and students traveling on university business or on university-sponsored programs are required to register their trips with the International Center at least 30 days in advance.
 They are required to receive approval from their supervisor and the Provost’s Office.

 Norwich University suspended its international activities abroad for Spring 2020.
 All students, no matter their location, were asked to return to the United States, including students studying at the CityLAB: Berlin site in Germany.
 Maymester 2020 study abroad programs were also canceled.